ConsumerDataStandardsAustralia/standards/swagger-gen/cds_telco.md

 `POST /telco/accounts/invoices`

-Obtain invoices for a specified set of accounts
+Obtain invoices for a specified set of accounts.

 > Body parameter